New and forthcoming

-The spellbinding new Robert Langdon novel from the author of The Da Vinci Code.
+The global bestseller - Origin is the latest Robert Langdon novel from the author of The Da Vinci Code.

 'Fans will not be disappointed' The Times

-Robert Langdon, Harvard professor of symbology and religious iconology, arrives at the Guggenheim Museum Bilbao to attend the unveiling of a discovery that “will change the face of science forever”.
-The evening’s host is his friend and former student, Edmond Kirsch, a forty-year-old tech magnate whose dazzling inventions and audacious predictions have made him a controversial figure around the world.
-This evening is to be no exception: he claims he will reveal an astonishing scientific breakthrough to challenge the fundamentals of human existence.
+Robert Langdon, Harvard professor of symbology and religious iconology, arrives at the Guggenheim Museum Bilbao to attend the unveiling of an astonishing scientific breakthrough.
+The evening’s host is billionaire Edmond Kirsch, a futurist whose dazzling high-tech inventions and audacious predictions have made him a controversial figure around the world.

-But Langdon and several hundred other guests are left reeling when the meticulously orchestrated evening is blown apart before Kirsch’s precious discovery can be revealed.
-With his life under threat, Langdon is forced into a desperate bid to escape, along with the museum’s director, Ambra Vidal.
+But Langdon and several hundred guests are left reeling when the meticulously orchestrated evening is suddenly blown apart.
+There is a real danger that Kirsch’s precious discovery may be lost in the ensuing chaos.
+With his life under threat, Langdon is forced into a desperate bid to escape Bilbao, taking with him the museum’s director, Ambra Vidal.
 Together they flee to Barcelona on a perilous quest to locate a cryptic password that will unlock Kirsch’s secret.

-In order to evade a tormented enemy who is one step ahead of them at every turn, Langdon and Vidal must navigate labyrinthine passageways of hidden history and ancient religion.
-On a trail marked only by enigmatic symbols and elusive modern art, Langdon and Vidal uncover the clues that will bring them face-to-face with a world-shaking truth that has remained buried – until now.
+To evade a devious enemy who is one step ahead of them at every turn, Langdon and Vidal must navigate the labyrinthine passageways of extreme religion and hidden history.
+On a trail marked only by enigmatic symbols and elusive modern art, Langdon and Vidal will come face-to-face with a breathtaking truth that has remained buried – until now.

 ‘Dan Brown is the master of the intellectual cliffhanger’ Wall Street Journal